 - to justify itself under the scrutinizing lens of science, which is arguably the major religion of our time, both to make itself worthy and to distinguish itself from prostitution (think about the white lab jackets massage therapists wear).

-A major limitation of this tropism is that science doesn’t have much that’s subtle to say about consciousness at all, let alone about conscious embodiment, intentional touch and intersubjectivity.
+A major limitation of this tropism is that science doesn’t have much that’s subtle to say about consciousness at all, let alone about conscious embodiment, intentional touch, and intersubjectivity.
 The elements of these dimensions of experience are very poorly explained through science’s premises and research methods, even when the researchers are bodyworkers.
 (Some ingenious researchers have designed studies with significant findings, but even then, what they prove are often things that were already intuitively obvious.
-Most movement and bodywork, even when it uses tenets of science to great effect, is premised on an entirely different notion of who the person is, what the body is, how movement is conceptualized and effected.
-Touch and movement modalities enact and reflect different modes of inquiry into the self and the ways a person can develop full vitality, presence, ease and efficiency.
-Of all the touch and movement disciplines, physical therapy is most structured around scientific principles.
+Most movement and bodywork, even when it uses tenets of science to great effect, is premised on an entirely different notion of who the person is, what the body is, and how movement is conceptualized and effected.
+Touch and movement modalities enact and reflect different modes of inquiry into the self and the ways a person can develop full vitality, presence, ease, and efficiency.
+Of all the touch and movement disciplines, physical therapy is mostly structured around scientific principles.
 In my opinion, this has had the tragic effect of creating a modality of touch and movement work that can, at its worst, make for a lot of clunky, one-size-fits-all, one-muscle-at-a-time treatment, generally as ordered by an MD who doesn’t know or do physical work, and yet has the power to define the PTs work, limiting clinical decision making and even the part of the body that the PT touches and exercises.
 This is an extreme example of how the scientific/medical hierarchy literally prevents any approach to healing that includes the whole body, let alone the whole self.

 Western anatomy is helpful to touch and movement professionals because 1) it is the main system by which Westerners understand themselves; 2) it provides a common language for talking with clients, other bodyworkers, and other bodywork/adjacent professionals such as orthopedic surgeons about what you do and what is happening with a client; and 3) it adds a rich layer of thought that can help us teach more effectively, deal better with differences and issues in functional limitation, and recognize and respect injury.
 It’s not that the body isn’t a concrete thing, but rather that it is also other things.
 Having a comprehensive language for the concrete thing is invaluable.

-The aim of this course is to understand the self that we address as touch and movement professionals, including the body’s concrete structure, as it gives rise to human function and feeling, but also including spiritual, energetic and psychological aspects of the self which scientific anatomy describes and addresses less well.
-Our goal will be to learn not so much to nail down the names of structures and the intricacies of muscle attachment and organ systems – we will discuss them, but the details are readily available – but rather to understand the basic western-hypothesized structural and functional setup of the body, to observe this “body” more faithfully and consistently in our own bodies and in those of our students, to connect it to kinesiology, the science that goes beyond structure to function, and lastly, to connect with cross-cultural and historical ways of understanding the body that make our work more practical, comprehensive and comprehensible.
+The aim of this course is to understand the self that we address as touch and movement professionals, including the body’s concrete structure, as it gives rise to human function and feeling, but also including spiritual, energetic, and psychological aspects of the self which scientific anatomy describes and addresses less well.
+Our goal will be to learn not so much to nail down the names of structures and the intricacies of muscle attachment and organ systems – we will discuss them, but the details are readily available – but rather to understand the basic western-hypothesized structural and functional setup of the body, to observe this “body” more faithfully and consistently in our own bodies and in those of our students, to connect it to kinesiology, the science that goes beyond structure to function, and lastly, to connect with cross-cultural and historical ways of understanding the body that makes our work more practical, comprehensive, and comprehensible.